Diamond Glossary

 -

-A setting used for small diamonds, they are held onto the surface by small beads of metal raised from the ring itself.
+A bead setting is used for small diamonds.
+They are held onto the surface by small beads of metal raised from the ring itself – otherwise known as a pavé setting.
+Find out more about each diamond setting here.

 -